Youtube clip courtesy of the Australian War Memorial, Canberra as part of their "Afghanistan Exhibition"

 - Troy was the Patrol Commander of the lead patrol in the 2008 Battle of Khas Uruzgan which resulted in the awarding of the first Victoria Cross in 40 years to Mark Donaldson.
 At the time, this was the fiercest and bloodiest battle for Australian troops since Vietnam.
 During the intense gun battle that raged for over 2 hours, Troy received two gunshot wounds and still has a bullet lodged in his body.
 Read more here

 - Troy’s operational deployments have included Somalia, East Timor, Iraq and six tours of duty in Afghanistan.
-He was also a member of the SAS Counter Terrorism team for the Sydney Olympics in 2000.
+He was also a member of the SAS Counter Terrorism team for the 2000 Sydney Olympics.

 - Troy was Troop Sergeant of the SAS Training wing and coordinated the grueling 3 week selection course and 18 month SAS reinforcement training process.
 Troy features as an instructor in the 2010 documentary, "SAS: The Search for Warriors".

 - In addition to extensive experience as an SAS patrol commander in combat, Troy was intimately involved in SAS mission planning and strategy.